simolus3/drift/docs/pages/docs/Getting started/starting_with_sql.md

 {% include "blocks/snippet" snippets = dart_snippets name = '(full)' %}

-To generate the `database.g.dart` file which contains the `_$AppDb` superclass, run `flutter pub run build_runner build` on the command line.
+To generate the `database.g.dart` file which contains the `_$AppDb` superclass, run `dart run build_runner build` on the command line.

 ## What drift generates